-I am a polymath and a rōnin scholar.
+I am an aspiring polymath and a rōnin scholar.
 That is to say that I enjoy studying many different topics, even if they don’t seem related, and I do my own research.
 I am not part of any institution, and have largely rejected academia in its current form.
-I do have as a minor goal, finishing a M.S. and Ph.D. however I recognize that neither are necessary for research.
-I focus on getting my ideas out quickly through preprint and other open science methodologies.
+Instead, I choose largely to publish using open repositories for omniprints.
 Some of my interests are politics, investing and trading, mathematics, including probability theory and statistics, the scientific and historical study of religion and alcohol, as well as gaming and other geek related topics.

 Curriculum Vitae: Daniel Goldman’s C.V.

 I run a number of websites, including a few blogs on a variety of topics.
 Some of these sites are updated more frequently than others, and I do hope that eventually I’ll have grown these brands enough to bring some other people on board.

 World Builder is a project that started as a desire to create a quality game utilizing the Tron blockchain, but it has grown into a much larger project with a goal to improve the Tron ecosystem, while also utilizing crypto and blockchain technology to improve the human condition.
 Right now it is primary in the “IGO” stage with the development of mini-games and various micro-dapps to help promote the platform.

 This blog, which unfortunately hasn’t been heavily maintained lately, focuses on geek related topics, including crowd funded games and technology.
 I’ve backed a number of Kickstarter and other crowd funding projects, reviewed the campaigns themselves, as well as the resulting products of successful campaigns.
 I do plan to get a team together over time to test more of these products and provide full reviews.